What is an array, how to add values to it?

 Depending on how we want to store data and later access it back, we can choose to use a different type of array.

-An indexed array stores each value paired with a numeric key, named index.
+The indexed PHP arrays store each value paired with a numeric key, named index.

 By default, PHP will assigned an index to each value (if we don't assign manually an index) in a linear fashion (like 0, 1, 2, 3 ...).
 It's important to remember that automatically the system gives to the first value the index '0' (doesn't starts with '1').